evennia/evennia/docs/source/Contributing-Docs.md

 You can furthermore get a good feel for how things will look using a Markdown-viewer like [Grip][grip].
-Editors like [ReText][retext] or IDE's like [PyCharm][pycharm] also have Markdown previews.
+Editors like [ReText][retext] or IDE's like [PyCharm][pycharm] also have native Markdown previews.
 Building the docs locally is however the only way to make sure the outcome is exactly as you expect.
 The process will also find any mistakes you made, like making a typo in a link.